Washing Care

 But if some still prefer to use a dryer, please remember to choose a low heat or airing setting along with a low tumble cycle!
 Immediately remove your HyggeB sheets from the dryer when the drying is completed to avoid horrible wrinkles.

 Not to worry, HyggeB sheets are best at draping themselves.
 Trust me, all you have to do is to fit them nicely back onto your bed and Ta-da!
 You’ll see those wrinkles going away in a few nights of sleep!
-Of course, if you’d prefer your HyggeB sheets to have a crispier look almost immediately, then you can try ironing them at low temperature.
+Of course, if you’d prefer your HyggeB sheets to have a crispier look almost immediately, then you can try steaming them at low temperature and keep a safe distance.

 Take note: Do not use bleach.
 Bleach is way too harsh for your delicate HyggeB sheets.
 You can try milder and eco-friendly labelled stain remover.
 But before you do that, try it on the HyggeB drawstring bag that came wrapped around your sheets.
 Another more friendly method is to simply soak your sheets in water with some laundry detergent and baking soda.